luiscoco/AZ-104-Azure-IT-Administrator-Certificate/README.md

 # AZ-104 Azure IT Administrator Certificate

-3.3.1.
-AZ-104 Azure IT Administrator Certificate
-Section 1: Introduction
+## Section 1: Introduction

 Important Course Introductions

 PDF and Diagrams download

-Section 2: Starting with Azure
+## Section 2: Starting with Azure

 Azure Free Account

 Creating an Azure Free Account

+Note on restrictions for the Azure Free Account

 Concepts in Azure